-- Privacy in Education Requirements (6 recommendations).
+- Privacy in Education Requirements (6 recommendations)

-- User Requirements (2 recommendations).
+- User Requirements (2 recommendations)

-- Hardware Requirements (5 recommendations).
+- Hardware Requirements (5 recommendations)

-- Software Requirements (5 recommendations).
+- Software Requirements (5 recommendations)

-- Accessibility (6 recommendations).
+- Accessibility (6 recommendations)

-- Teaching & Learning (5 recommendations).
+- Teaching & Learning (5 recommendations)

-- Authoring Tool Kits (2 recommendations).
+- Authoring Tool Kits (2 recommendations)

-- Educational (5 recommendations).
+- Educational (5 recommendations)

-- Societal (6 recommendations).
+- Societal (6 recommendations)

-The principles, values, and aspirations based on the desired code of conduct of XR applications in Education, need to be put in place for the stakeholders to safely and with integrity can carry on education tasks within XR educational environments.
+The principles, values and aspirations based on the desired code of conduct of XR applications in Education, need to be put in place for the stakeholders to safely and with integrity can carry on education tasks within XR educational environments.
 Although there is no policy on XR Ethics for Education, in summary, the activities to be found in XR Educational Systems should include:

-- Maintain ethical standards of practice in educational teaching, learning, and research. - Protect human subjects from harm. - Ensure that the practice of fully informed consent is observed from all individuals. - Ethics requirements adhere to the ethical national legislations and directives for the utilization of XR at educational levels. - The establishment of the External Ethics Advisory Board at each educational level for policy reform, with specific roles and responsibilities. - Provide reassurance to the public and policy regulation bodies that all the above are done.
+- Maintain ethical standards of practice in educational teaching, learning and research. - Protect human subjects from harm. - Ensure that the practice of fully informed consent is observed from all individuals. - Ethics requirements adhere to the ethical national legislations and directives for the utilisation of XR at educational levels. - The establishment of the External Ethics Advisory Board at each educational level for policy reform, with specific roles and responsibilities. - Provide reassurance to the public and policy regulation bodies that all the above are done.

-7.2 XR ethics Metadata
+7.2.
+XR ethics Metadata

-The standardization project IEEE P7016.1 has been approved, and the standard is active for the next 5 years.
-IEEE P7016.1 is currently working on a Standard for Ethically Aligned Design and Operation of Metaverse Systems, which was approved 30th of March 2023 (project authorization request PAR7016.1).
-The projected completion date for submission to the new standards committee of the IEEE standards association is April, 2025.
+The standardisation project IEEE P7016.1 is currently working on a Standard for Ethically Aligned Design and Operation of Metaverse Systems.
+The projected completion date for submittal to the new standards committee of the IEEE standards association is April, 2025.